aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The kind of graphical simulations we have tried out involve a 2D world, where the individuals that have an x and a y coordinate as properties are displayed as colored points on a 2D Cartesian graph (we use the Matplotlib Python library to plot the graphs).

 Before the simulation starts, "time is frozen".
 As soon as the simulation starts, the individuals in the World Model that have been given orders start behaving accordingly.
+Two numbers $M$ and $N$ are associated with the loop.

-There is a main loop with a fixed frequency (with a duration of some hundreds of milliseconds $N$) that recomputes the partial strategies (plans) for each individual that was given an order.
+The number $N$ is the period of the loop, it determines the frequency with which the graphics are updated.
+Decreasing $N$ means increasing the frame rate of the simulation; for instance, setting $N$ to 100 milliseconds (0.1 seconds) means the frame rate will be $frac(1, 0.1) = 10$ Frames Per Second (FPS).

-The choice of $N$ (the _period_ of the loop) determines the frequency with which the graphics are updated, decreasing $N$ means increasing the frame rate of the simulation; for instance, setting $N$ to 100 milliseconds (0.1 seconds) means the frame rate will be $frac(1, 0.1) = 10$ Frames Per Second (FPS).
+$M$ is the maximum tolerated planning time, it is used as a parameter for the `plan()` function which uses it as an upper bound for the duration of a computed partial plan. $M$ does not represent an objective time interval in seconds, because the simulation can be sped up and down by tweaking the number $N$.
+However, $M$ is important because setting a higher value of $M$ will allow the individuals to execute longer partial plans during a single iteration of the main loop, and vice versa for lower values of $M$.

-Each partial plan should not exceed in duration the period $N$ of the loop.
-After the partial plans are computed, they are executed, the graphics are updated, and the loop waits for $N$ milliseconds before proceeding to the next iteration.
+To summarize: each partial plan should not exceed in "duration" the number $M$; and after the partial plans are computed, they are executed, the graphics are updated, and the loop waits for $N$ (actual) milliseconds before proceeding to the next iteration.

 #pagebreak()